gnosischain/specs/shutter/low-level.md

 - `validator_index` is the index of the validator in the Beacon Chain,
 - `state` is the current Beacon Chain state, and

-Registered validators subscribe to `DecryptionKeys` messages from keypers on the topic `tbd` and validate them as described under [Decryption Keys Processing](#decryption-keys-processing).
+Registered validators subscribe to `DecryptionKeys` messages from keypers on the topic `"decryptionKeys"` and validate them as described under [Decryption Keys Processing](#decryption-keys-processing).

 If a registered validator is selected as the block proposer for slot `slot`, they hold off on producing a block until they receive a valid `DecryptionKeys` message `keys_message` where `keys_message.extra.slot == slot`.
 If no such message is received up until the end of `slot`, the proposer proposes no block.